-So, you understand that feta is a fermented food and the cheesemakers purposefully left out to let bacteria to grow in them.
-But, little did you know that without proper handling steps it will actually go off quite fast, e.g. if you let them sit out for long.
-The room temperature causes various microbes to grow in them, both good and bad ones.
-The bad ones sometimes make
+But, little did you know that without proper handling steps it will actually go off quite fast, e.g. if you can’t finish the cheese, and let them sit out for long.
+The surrounding microbes quickly join the feast, both good and the bad ones.

-So, it’s very much different from the intended aging room for cheesemaking, where the environment has to be cleaned and strictly controlled.
+Therefore, the normal maturation/ aging room for cheese making has to be cleaned and strictly controlled.

-So, how do we know if the crumbled feta has gone off?
-The fresh crumbled feta you bought should look neat, solid with a little crumbly.
+the fresh crumbled feta you bought from store should look neat, solid with a little crumbly.
 The taste comes with a little natural sourness, salty, umami (a little bitter), tangy, and creamy.
-They shouldn’t look gluey, slimy, sticky or moldy.
-The feta skin has to look clean and bright, similar to tofu with a bit of texture and without any kind of black/white/yellow dots on it.

 How to keep feta cheese fresh

 Soft cheese is delicious, but aren’t known for longevity.

 Crumbled feta for example, has a produced-to-expired period anywhere from 2 weeks to 6 months, depends on how it packaged.
 Those that are in brine can last a bit longer if unopened.